Why We (Now) Take the Lord’s Supper Every Week

 Now for the “Yeah, Buts”

 When confronted with the biblical, historical, and theological facts, Bible-believing Christians ought to amend their ways.
 They should conform their attitudes and actions to the commands of Christ, the mandates of the apostles, and the universal observances of the ancient churches.
 However, far too many evangelical pastors and teachers respond to these facts with all sorts of excuses for continuing to deviate from the apostolic practice.
 Over the years, I’ve heard them all.
-I present seven of the most common excuses, with my own brief responses in italics.
+I present seven of the most common excuses, with my own brief responses.